Public Restrooms & Amenities

 Priority One Epoxy Flooring installs high-performance flooring for ambulance bays, decontamination rooms, and hospital support corridors across Vancouver & BC.
 Our resin systems are engineered to handle vehicle loads and stretcher traffic, resist harsh disinfectants and fuels, and make infection-control cleaning faster with minimal downtime.

 Priority One Epoxy Flooring provides purpose-built ambulance and EMS epoxy flooring across Vancouver and the Lower Mainland.
 Our flooring systems are engineered specifically for the realities of emergency services — repeated vehicle movements, stretcher and gurney traffic, frequent use of strong disinfectants, and the need for fast, reliable infection-control cleaning.
-We design, prep, and install seamless, non-slip, chemical-resistant coatings that protect personnel, patients and infrastructure while minimizing operational downtime.
+We design, prep, and install seamless, non-slip, chemical-resistant coatings that protect personnel, patients, and infrastructure while minimizing operational downtime.

 Polyurethane topcoats are more flexible and UV-stable than many epoxies, making them an excellent finish where sunlight or temperature fluctuation is a factor (for example, partially exposed ambulance canopies).
-They improve abrasion resistance and often extend system life when paired with an epoxy primer.
+They improve abrasion resistance and often extend system life when paired with an epoxy base.

 For facilities that cannot tolerate long closures, polyaspartic coatings cure rapidly and allow reopening within 24–48 hours.
 These systems provide excellent UV resistance and chemical durability, and are commonly used for phased repairs or quick-turn upgrades.

 A tertiary care facility needed to replace worn flooring in equipment storage and transfer corridors.
-We specified a seamless coved epoxy system to meet infection control requirements and engineered the schedule around night-shift hours.
+We specified a seamless coved epoxy system to align with infection control requirements and engineered the schedule around night-shift hours.
 The finished floor improved cleanliness, reduced equipment drag noise, and removed trip hazards from uneven concrete.

 We mobilize crews throughout Metro Vancouver and BC: Vancouver, Burnaby, Richmond, Surrey, Coquitlam, North Shore, the Fraser Valley, Vancouver Island (Victoria, Nanaimo), and regional centres including Kelowna and Kamloops.